Insider tips on finding your new favorite fishing spot

+The Whiteface Region is home to some of the best fishing spots in the Adirondacks, but you need to know where they are and how to fish them.
 Before you hit the road, do a little legwork.
-Spend some time on the internet, but if you go local you will be amazed at what you find.
+You can spend some time searching the internet, but if you go local, you will be amazed at what you find.
 Many times the visitors center or the local fishing guide shop will post great information for anglers, so you’ll likely track down what’s biting when and get a good idea about the proper bait and gear you’ll need.

 - Don’t always believe what you hear or read about a river or lake.
 Fisheries change over time.
 River courses are often altered by storms, ponds are created by beavers, and fish populations can change.

 - Anglers alter the truth — parts of a river can remain un-fished for a long time.

 - Find access via lesser-used trails and old logging roads.

 - Look for areas where the river or lake is difficult to access, like a steep bank.
 Tough-to-reach water means the fish are likely less targeted, bigger, and less easily spooked.

 - Don’t assume that heavy hiking pressure means heavy fishing pressure.

 - Even heavily fished streams have lesser-used sections.
 Consider taking a 10-minute walk further up river, down river, or around the lake.

 - Look for waterfalls.
 Waterfalls have pools that typically hold larger fish.